 - To clean the SD card, type the following command.

-- Now, type the following command in order to format SD card on Windows 10.
+- Now, type the following command in order to format the SD card.

 Command: format fs=ntfs